gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

   # This is typically required to prevent Stroom receiving lots of small streams.
   aggregator:

+  # If receive.receiptCheckMode is FEED_STATUS, this controls the feed status
+  # checking.
+See Feed Status Configuration below.
+  feedStatus:

   # Zero to many HTTP POST based destinations.
   # E.g. for forwarding to Stroom or another Stroom-Proxy
   forwardHttpDestinations:

   # Zero to many file system based destinations.
+See Forward Configuration below.
   forwardFileDestinations:

   # This controls the meta entries that will be included in the send and receive logs.